analyticsworld1/2025_AI_Agents/dynamic-chatbot-agent/README.md

 - Rapid setup: converts basic info into a working chatbot within minutes
 - Tailored for dental clinics, ensuring relevant features and workflows
-- Dynamic, real-time responses to patient inquiries
+- Dynamic, real-time responses to patient inquiries.
 - Simplified user experience, eliminating complex coding or integration steps
-- Scalable foundation for expanding functionality over time
+- Scalable foundation for expanding functionality over time.

 ## How It Works